anthony-tresontani/feincms-tutorial/README.rst

 If something is missing, and you know what, please send a pull request.
 If something is missing, and you don't know what, please send a mail to dev.tresontani@gmail.com

-If you are bored with the tutorial and just want that to be working, go to the section I PULLED.
+If you are bored with the tutorial and just want that to be working, go to the section I CLODED.

 PREREQUISITES:
 --------------